aleksey-hoffman/sigma-file-manager/packages/api/README.md

 ## Release

-- Package versions are independent from app versions.
+API package versions are independent from app versions and tagged as `api-vX.Y.Z`.
-- Use `api-vX.Y.Z` tags for package releases.
-- Publish from `packages/api` with `npm publish`.